 How to drink and dine in Memphis

-Our hotel restaurant, Bishop, was allowing diners in on a reservation-only basis.
-We wound up ordering food to go and taking it down to the riverfront for dinner one night.
+Our hotel restaurant, Bishop, was allowing diners in on a reservation-only basis at the time of our visit so we wound up ordering food to go and taking it down to the riverfront for dinner one night.

-While the taprooms of Memphis breweries are not currently open, we were able to stop into Wiseacre Brewing Co. to pick up some to-go goodies.
-Our long-time family friend Kellan Bartosch and his brother Davin own this brewery, the biggest in the state of Tennessee, and in the middle of the pandemic, they opened a fancy new facility right in the heart of Memphis’ South Main district and within a stone’s throw of the National Civil Rights Museum.
+We also stopped into our favorite Tennessee brewery, Wiseacre Brewing Co., to pick up some to-go goodies for our picnic.
+Our long-time family friend Kellan Bartosch and his brother Davin own this expansive brewery, which now has a second location right in the heart of Memphis’ South Main district and within a stone’s throw of the National Civil Rights Museum.

 It is a massive, minimalistic space that just begs for sharing a couple brews with friends, and if you get a chance for a backstage tour of the brewing equipment once the brewery is fully open again, take it.
 The equipment itself is a work of art, as are the specially designed cans for each individual brew.